8 Ecommerce Analytics Tools You Should Know About in 2019

-If you own an e-store, but don’t have a decent analytics system, then your business is like a ship floating in the sea with no direction and no destination.
+If you own an e-store, but don’t use any decent eCommerce analytics tools, then your business is like a ship floating in the sea with no direction and no destination.
 It’s hard to overestimate the huge part web analytics plays for a website that is created with a certain goal in mind, especially commercial site.
 While several years ago website analytics system gathered rather statistical data like the number of site visitors, now it’s doing a much more serious job.

 If you are looking for such a tool to improve your e-retail business, this article is for you.
-Below you’ll find 5 popular and trusted analytics solutions tailored for e-Commerce purposes listed in random order.
+Below you’ll find 8 popular and trusted eCommerce analytics tools.

-Piwik is an open source alternative to Google Analytics with practically identical feature set.
+Piwik is an open-source alternative to Google Analytics with a practically identical feature set.
 With clients like Forbes, Sharp, T-Mobile etc., it makes a serious competitor to the paid products.
 Piwik provides all the functionality you might need to gain an insight into your site performance and measure goals.
 It is available in free and paid versions - downloadable and hosted correspondingly.